 Turns out that riding in a train overnight is not as romantic as it sounds.
-The trip during the day seated and enjoying the scenery was great, but when we switched to our sleepette room things were not nearly as fun.
+The trip during the day, watching and enjoying the scenery was great, but when we switched to our sleepette room things were not nearly as fun.

 The bunk beds go down promptly at 9:00 pm, whether you were ready for bed or not.
 Since Ken is a bit claustrophobic, I was literally stuffed and strapped into the top bunk.
 There was no headroom, no windows, and constant noise blasting through the night.
 In the morning at 6:30 am (my Fit Bit indicated 3 hours of sleep), our car hostess banged on the door that our stop (Whitefish, Montana) was coming up.
 We hurried to get packed up and ready to go.
 In the confusion, Ken left behind his shaving kit – full of his favorite toiletries and his multiple heart medicines.

 Things got worse before they got better — we picked up our car in the wrong place, and I lost my visa during our first meal out.
-It was a bumpy start.
+It was quite a bumpy start.

 Trying To Have Fun

 When we finally made it to our hotel, the attendant asked us if we were having a good day.
-Ken promptly answered “we are really trying to”.
-And we were.
-We reminded ourselves with gratitude how lucky we are to have modern medicine and technology that allowed us to order my husband’s prescriptions and have them delivered the same day.
-We got the credit card cancelled before anyone used it.
-We also took in the absolutey beautiful vistas and thanked God we live in such a beautiful country.
+Ken promptly answered, “We’re really trying to”, and we truly were.
+We reminded ourselves, with gratitude, how lucky we are to have modern medicine and technology that allowed us to order my husband’s prescriptions and have them delivered the same day.
+We were also able to cancel the credit card before anyone could use it.
+We also thoroughly enjoyed the absolutely beautiful vistas, thanking God that we live in such a beautiful country.

 Gratitude for Friends